f5devcentral/f5-agility-labs-nginx/docs/class5/module4/lab1/lab1.rst

         .. note:: This command uses HELM in order to download all the required config files from Nginx repo (CRD ...).
 What's more, you can notice, it downloads the Ingress image (the NGINX Plus image with NAP) from a private repo in Gitlab.com

     #.
 At this moment, the Ingress pod is up and running.
 But it is empty, there is no configuration (ingress, nap policy, logs).
     #.
-Rune this commands in order to create the NAP policy, the log profile and the ingress object (the object routing the traffic to the right service)
+Run this commands in order to create the NAP policy, the log profile and the ingress object (the object routing the traffic to the right service)

         .. code-block:: BASH